Nonlinear-FOD/lab-client/docs/services/polarization_optimizer.md

 - Device arguments can be device names or client objects; the service extracts `device_name` when objects are passed.
+- `PolarizationOptimizerClient` represents a *logical* service hosted on the server.
+It does not map to a single piece of hardware; instead it remotely drives connected MPC/ADC devices using server-side control loops.
+That is why it omits a `user` lock by default and has no direct hardware state.

 ## API Reference